 You must follow these rules when you are at the hospital:

-- Use a face mask - see the section on exceptions
+- Use a disposable face mask at all departments

 - Keep two metres away from other people